prjemian/specdomain/src/specdomain/doc/conventions.rst

 SPEC Documentation Conventions
 ===============================================================================

-This document lays out several conventions for for documenting SPEC macro source code files.
+This document lays out several conventions for documenting SPEC macro source code files.
 The aim of these conventions is to to help provide consistency for the "look and feel" of the resulting documentation.
 However, these conventions are by no means strict requirements.